microsoft/CromwellOnAzure/docs/quickstart-cromwell-on-azure.md

 You can also host your WDL and JSON inputs files on your Storage account container and use the `/<storageaccountname>/<containername>/blobName` format.

 ## Start a WDL workflow
 To start a WDL workflow, go to your Cromwell on Azure Storage account associated with your host VM.
-In the "workflows" container, create the directory "new" and place the trigger file in that folder.
-This initiates a Cromwell workflow, and returns a workflow id that is appended to the trigger JSON file name and transferred over to the "inprogress" directory in the Workflows container.<br/>
+In the "workflows" container, place the trigger file in the "new" virtual directory (note: virtual directories do not exist on their own, they are just part of a blob's name).
+This initiates a Cromwell workflow, and returns a workflow id that is appended to the trigger JSON file name and transferred to the "inprogress" directory in the Workflows container.<br/>

 ![directory](/docs/screenshots/newportal.PNG)
 ![directory2](/docs/screenshots/newexplorer.PNG)